diefenbach/django-lfs/docs/user/html/page.rst

     Pages are ordered by position.
 Lower numbers come first.

 File
     A file which can be uploaded.
-If given a link to download this file is automatically displayed within the view of the page.
+If a files has been uploaded a download link is automatically displayed within the bottom of the page.